5 Things to Know About the macOS Big Sur 11.2 Update

 Apple hasn’t confirmed an official macOS Big Sur 11.2 update for Mac.

 With the holidays coming up, we don’t expect macOS Big Sur 11.2 to roll out in 2020.
-Instead, you can expect it to roll out sometime in January after its stint in beta testing.
+Instead, you can expect it to roll out sometime in early 2021 after its stint in beta testing.

 macOS Big Sur 11.2 Release Time